buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcElectricalDomain/PropertySets/Pset_AudioVisualApplianceTypeSpeaker.md

 # Pset_AudioVisualApplianceTypeSpeaker

-An audio-visual speaker is a device that converts amplified audio signals into sound waves.
-HISTORY: Added in IFC4.
+An audio-visual speaker is a device that converts amplified audio signals into sound waves.<!-- end of definition --> HISTORY: Added in IFC4.